 date when the owner obtained the pet

-If and when a dog is sold then his records are supposed to show
+If or when a dog is sold then his records should be updated to show the following:

 Date when registration papers are turned over to the new owner